Blanche Blanchard

-In the early to mid 1900s it was fashionable to take art lessons from artists and to patronize them.
+In the early-to-mid 1900s, it was fashionable to take art lessons from artists and to patronize them.
 Blanche Blanchard was among the amateurs with whom William Aiken Walker and Claudius Giroux worked.
 It was not uncommon to find Walker and other artists to be found at the Blanchard home at 2700 Magazine Street in New Orleans, La.
 Furthermore, Giroux intermittently lived in the Blanchard home.
-As part of the teaching techniques, Blanche Blanchard and the other amateur artist would paint the background, the artist-teacher would paint the picture or main subject and the student would sign the painting.
+As part of the teaching techniques, Blanche Blanchard and the other amateur artists would paint the background, the artist-teacher would paint the picture or main subject and the student would sign the painting.
 Reportedly, more than five paintings signed by Blanche Blanchard were painted by Giroux.

-Blanchard developed her own style in landscapes, particularly in her orange-skied atmospheric Louisiana tidewater scenes and her cabin scenes.
-The cabin scenes can be classed with Walker, Rudolph, Andrieu, and Molinary.
+Blanchard developed her own style in landscapes, particularly in her orange-skied, atmospheric Louisiana tidewater scenes and her cabin scenes, which can be classed with Walker, Rudolph, Andrieu, and Molinary.
 Blanchard generally signed her paintings with a small B.B.

 Blanche married the architect, Charles Milo Williams.
 Together with her husband, they made their 1035 Carrollton Avenue home a focal point for art and music in their community.
 Together they had three children: Milo Blanchard Williams (1898–1960), Lavinius LaSalle Williams (1900–1976), and Clorette Scully Williams (1910–1979).
 Blanchard participated in the Exhibit of Woman's Work in the Louisiana State Department at the World's Industrial and Cotton Centennial Exposition in 1884 to 1885.
 In the later years of Blanchard's life, she and her husband organized and directed the Literary and Musical Club of New Orleans.
 Blanchard was an early member of the Artist's Association of New Orleans.
 Blanchard's Major General William J. Behan 1893, oil on canvas was included in Women Artists of Louisiana, 1825–1965: a Place of Their Own at the New Orleans Museum of Art, in New Orleans.

-Blanchard is buried in the Metairie Cemetery in the Williams-Blanchard Tomb.